hweidner/psync/GOALS.md

 	-threads <num>  - number of concurrent threads, 1 <= <num> <= 1024, default 16
-	-owner          - preserve ownership (user / group) -times          - preserve timestamps (atime / mtime) -sync			- copy in "sync" mode, e.g. copy only files and directories that do not yet exist on the destination side, or exist but differ in size or time stamp (mtime).
+	-owner          - preserve ownership (user / group) -times          - preserve timestamps (atime / mtime) -create         - create destination directory, if needed (with standard permissions) -sync           - copy in "sync" mode, e.g. copy only files and directories that do not yet exist on the destination side, or exist but differ in size or time stamp (mtime).
 	-delete         - in sync mode, delete files and directories that exist on the